zjhhhe/KernelSU_SUSFSk40g/README_EN.md

 For example:

+#### Kernel type

+Fill in the specified KernelSU name.
+Please fill it in correctly, otherwise, it may cause KernelSU embedding errors.

+For example: KernelSU-Next

 #### KernelSU Branch or Tag

 ~~[KernelSU 1.0 no longer supports non-GKI kernels](https://github.com/tiann/KernelSU/issues/1705).
 The last supported version is [v0.9.5](https://github.com/tiann/KernelSU/tree/v0.9.5), please make sure to use the correct branch.~~<br>